top of page

 If you wouldn’t say it to a child you love, then you have no business saying it to yourself.

-Firstly, we need to remember what we know about bullies.
-A bully acts out of pain, fear, or sadness within themselves, projecting their insecurities onto someone who triggers those uncomfortable feelings.
+In order to stand up to the bully that lives inside our head we need to first remember what we know about bullies: bullies act out of pain, fear, or sadness, projecting insecurities onto someone who triggers those uncomfortable feelings.

-Secondly, it helps to understand that true emotional freedom comes with unconditional self-acceptance.
+Next, it helps to recognize that true emotional freedom comes with unconditional self-acceptance.
 That means accepting all the parts of you, including that bully.
 Recognize the misguided attempt at self-preservation that’s at play when your bully whispers: If you put yourself out there you’ll look like an idiot and everyone will laugh at you.
 Instead of being angry or frustrated with your bully, practice telling it: Thank you for your input.
 I appreciate your attempt to keep me safe, but I think you might be wrong here.

 Recognize you’re bullying yourself

-Ask questions: Is it true or am I just afraid it’s true?
+Ask: Is it true or am I just afraid it’s true?
 Would I say it to a child?

 Tell yourself something better